Colorado Rockies vs. Arizona Diamondbacks Results, Stats, and Recap - September 25, 2020 Gametracker

 HE'S OUTTA HERE

-Rockies DH Matt Kemp was ejected in the fourth inning for arguing after being called out on strikes by plate umpire Jim Reynolds.
+Rockies DH Matt Kemp was ejected in the fourth inning of the first game for arguing after being called out on strikes by plate umpire Jim Reynolds.

 TWO UNDER THE ROOF